Fred-el-Jolo/fred-el-jolo.github.io/_posts/2020-01-02-functional-programming-scala.md

 Recursive loop.

 #### Tail call elimination
-A call is said to be in tail position if the caller does nothing other than return the value of the recursive ca
+A call is said to be in tail position if the caller does nothing other than return the value of the recursive call.

+#### Polymorphic functions
+Abtsracting over types

 ## Sources